Directors are responsible for supervising the activities of the corporation and for making decisions regarding those activities.

-If you want to amend your corporation's by-laws to change the qualification requirements for directors, see Changing By-laws.
+If you want to amend your corporation's by-laws to change the qualification requirements for directors, see Changing by-laws.

-Directors Terms and Vacancies on the Board of Directors
+Directors terms and vacancies on the board of directors

 A director's term ends when he or she:

-- is removed from office,
+- is removed from office

-- is declared to be incapable by a court,
+- is declared to be incapable by a court

 - becomes a bankrupt, or

-- a resignation;
+- a resignation

-- the removal of a director by the members;
+- the removal of a director by the members

 - members not electing, from among the candidates, the number of directors or the minimum of directors required by the articles, because a candidate:

-- did not consent to act as a director;
+- did not consent to act as a director

-- did not meet the qualifications;
+- did not meet the qualifications

-- was incapable of serving as a director; or
+- was incapable of serving as a director, or

 Most boards of directors meet on a regular basis to oversee the management and operations of the corporation.
 The frequency of regular board meetings varies, depending on the needs of the corporation.
-Directors may also need to meet occasionally to conduct special business.
+Directors might also need to meet occasionally to conduct special business.

 If a director is absent from a board meeting, it is not permissible for another person to act in his or her stead at the meeting.
-In other words, an absentee director may not appoint a proxy or nominee to attend the board meeting.Footnote 34 This should not be confused with the ability of members to appoint proxyholders to attend members' meetings, if proxy voting is permitted under the by-laws.
-For more information on absentee votes by members, see The Members.
+In other words, an absentee director cannot appoint a proxy or nominee to attend the board meeting (refer to subsection 126(3) of the NFP Act).
+This should not be confused with the ability of members to appoint proxyholders to attend members' meetings, if proxy voting is permitted under the by-laws.
+For more information on absentee votes by members, see The members.